 The Shambles is one of the best-preserved medieval shopping streets in Europe.
 Although none of the original shop-fronts have survived from medieval times, some properties still have exterior wooden shelves, reminders of when cuts of meat were served from the open windows.
-We now have three Harry Potter shops in the Shambles.
+We now have three Harry Potter shops and a Ghost Shop in The Shambles!

 National Railway Museum, York